Almond Flour Pizza Crust (grain free!)Updated: July 30, 2018 GAPS Recipes, Low Carb Recipes, Paleo Recipes

-The pizza you see in the picture is so very filling ..
+This almond flour pizza is so very filling ..
 I can only eat 1/4 of it at one meal.
-It’s hard to believe, but this recipe shown below in the picture is 4 adult servings!
-If I had made this same recipe using wheat flour, I assure you I could eat the entire pizza myself in one sitting.
+It’s hard to believe, but this recipe is 4 adult servings!
+If I made this same recipe using wheat flour, I assure you I could eat the entire pizza myself in one sitting.

 Pizza made with the almond flour crust is so much more filling than wheat flour, though, so it will take you by surprise how much less you actually eat.

 Other Pizza Crust Recipes to Try

 If you want to try some other pizza crust variations, try this coconut flour pizza crust recipe or perhaps a sprouted einkorn flour pizza crust.
 If you are avoiding wheat, try this homemade gluten free pizza crust instead.
 This recipe for breakfast pizza is fun to try too on mornings when eggs and bacon seem run of the mill.

 Almond Flour Pizza Crust

 Almond flour pizza crust recipe that is simple to make and delicious.
 Your family may not even know it wasn't made from wheat.

 - 1.5 cups almond flour finely ground, preferably fresh

 - 3 Tbl expeller pressed coconut oil melted